khaidarovs/slackbot/README.md

 - `/disable_activity_warnings` - disables activity warnings indefinitely

 (MOOD)
 - `/enable_mood_messages` - enables mood messages indefinitely.
-Then, messages can be sent to the channel like normal, and if they are negative, the bot will send a message encouraging positive chat.
+> user sends message to the channel, and if it is negative, the bot will send a message encouraging positive chat.
 - `/enable_mood_messages` - disables mood messages indefinitely.

 (CONVO)